 It's always exciting when the new calendar year ticks over.
 For some, the new year symbolises a new chapter and the opportunity to advance their journey to parenthood.
 However, falling pregnant naturally, even for couples with no barriers to conception, can take some time – in your first three months of trying, the probability of becoming pregnant in any one month is 20%.
 But the good news is that there are a number of things you can do to help boost your chances of falling pregnant.

 As we enter a new year, it’s important to remind ourselves not to panic and to remain proactive when trying to have a baby.
-Below we discuss some of the changes you can make to optimise your fertility in 2024 and how a fertility specialist can assist you.
+Below we discuss some of the changes you can make to optimise your fertility and how a fertility specialist can assist you.

 How you live can have a big impact on your fertility, and making some changes to your lifestyle can increase your likelihood of conceiving.
 For instance, quitting smoking and avoiding the use of recreational drugs benefits the overall reproductive health of both men and women.
 Other lifestyle changes that we recommend making when trying to fall pregnant (particularly over the silly season) include: